ThunderHeavyIndustries/TablaRasa/README.md

 ### Tabla_composition_generator
 In the tabla_composition_generator.rb file there a few options for constructing a composition.

-This can get passed an integer, and it will return a string of random bols as long as the integer passed to it:
+"gen_string_of_hits" can get passed an integer, and it will return a string of random bols as long as the integer passed to it:
 ```Ruby
  gen_string_of_hits numberofhits